rust-lang/reference/src/destructors.md

 r[destructors.scope.lifetime-extension.exprs.extending]
 The borrow scope of an expression is defined in terms of *extending expressions* and their *extending parents*.
 An extending expression is an expression which is one of the following:

-* The operand of a [borrow] expression, the extending parent of which is the borrow expression.
+* The operand of a [borrow expression], the extending parent of which is the borrow expression.
 * The [super operands] of a [super macro call] expression, the extending parent of which is the macro call expression.
 * The operand(s) of an [array][array expression], [cast][cast expression], [braced struct][struct expression], or [tuple][tuple expression] expression, the extending parent of which is the array, cast, braced struct, or tuple expression.
 * The arguments to a [tuple struct] or [tuple enum variant] constructor expression, the extending parent of which is the constructor expression.